30 Mar, 13:18··

 ZEIT Online

-German politicians, including Friedrich Merz, are proposing that 80% of Syrian refugees currently living in Germany should return to Syria within three years.
-This plan follows a visit by Syrian President Ahmed al-Sharaa and is based on the belief that conditions in Syria have improved.
-The proposal is facing criticism and debate.
+German politicians, including Friedrich Merz and Olaf Scholz, are proposing that 80% of Syrian refugees currently living in Germany should return to Syria within three years.
+This plan follows a visit by Syrian President Ahmed al-Sharaa and is intended to address challenges related to refugee integration and repatriation.
+Approximately 6500 Syrians have already voluntarily returned.

 Summarized from the sources above.
 Read the originals for the full story.